Texas purchases 1,100 acres of land for new state park

 What's next:

+The park is expected to be fully open to the public in four years, but they are hoping to bring fishers and bikers in around the two-year mark.
+Hunters could be welcomed as early as next fall.

+There's still no word on what the new park will be called.

-The Source: Information in this article comes from the Texas Parks and Wildlife Department.
+The Source: Information in this report comes from reporting/interviews by FOX 7 Austin's Lauren Rangel.